groonga/gcs.groonga.org/docs/tutorial/index.md

 ### Import example documents

-Import example documents for simple search API by `gcs-import-examples` command because search API is described before document registration API.
-Use another terminal and execute the following
+Groonga CloudSearch has two commands to import example documents for simple search API, because the search API is described before document registration API.

-command:
+ * `gcs-import-examples` prepares the search domain by other `gcs-*` command line tools.
+ * `gcs-import-examples-http` does it by the configuration API via HTTP.

+Use another terminal and execute one of these commands.
+For example, if you use the command line tools version:

     $ gcs-import-examples